Wikipedia in India: Content in languages of India

 Hindi and English language versions are the most popular in India.

 The Wikimedia chapter in India organized the Wikimedia community to establish Santhali language Wikipedia in August 2018.
 This was part of an effort to feature a tribal language.

 Google advises Wikipedia and suggests topics on which Wikimedia community volunteers should write articles, based on the most frequent Google search terms.

 In September 2019 the Ministry of Science and Technology expressed an intent to promote the development of Hindi language Wikipedia articles on sciences.

 Health experts have collaborated with Wikipedia editors to share information about vaccines in local language.

 Readers of various languages have differing interests.
 For example, in 2019 "Shivaji" was the most popular article in Marathi Wikipedia, "Guru Granth Sahib" was the most popular in Punjabi, and "vagina" was the most popular in Bhojpuri.
 Wikipedia articles are sometimes the targets of political debate.
-Articles where there have been discussions and controversy include, "2020 Delhi riots" and "Jai Shri Ram".
+Articles where there have been discussions and controversy include "2020 Delhi riots" and "Jai Shri Ram".

 Wikimedia community organization in India

-Wiki Conference India is a Wikipedia conference first hosted in India in 2011.
+WikiConference India is a Wikipedia conference first hosted in India in 2011.

 In 2004 Wikimedia editors in India began planning a regional organization, Wikimedia India.
 Organizers drafted by-laws in 2007, and in 2008 convened meetings with the assistance of the Centre for Internet and Society.
 The organization was founded in July 2009 as the 29th Wikimedia chapter.

 A magazine editor named Sangram Keshari Senapati was praised for his development of Odia Wikipedia.

 The Wikipedia in Education Programme (WEP) started in 2013 at various colleges.
 In 2011, students at colleges and universities in Pune were recognized for participating in a Wikipedia education project.
 In 2020, participants in the WEP were developing content in Tulu.

 In 2020, the volunteer Wikipedia community had been funding the majority of Wiki community activities in India.

 The Karavali Wikimedia community described that they edit among English, Kannada, the Tulu, and the Konkani Wikipedia language versions.
 They edit on topics including health and women's interest.